treweathers/Java_Developer/Course_2/Course_2.1.md

         }
     }
 Imagine a register ringing up items — "apple: 1, banana: 2, cherry: 3" — our `HashMap` would keep a tally, and in the end, the sum would be a quick and accurate total: 6.

+#### Practice #1
+Imagine you're receiving cosmic signals, but the alien words are separated by a comma, not the usual spaces we're accustomed to.
+They've sent you a string and your objective is to jot down how many times each word appears in the message.
+Let's say it's something like "hello,stellar,navigator,stellar,stellar".
+The outcome?
+A count showing "hello: 1, stellar: 3, navigator: 1".

+#### Practice #2